marcgenesis/broadcast/README.md

  * listener (object)
  * action (string)

-Returns a boolean (true for success, false for failure). *Ignore* is used to remove a specific action from the listener for the supplied message, which means the listener will now *ignore* the broadcast message, but only for the specified action.
+Returns a boolean (true for success, false for failure). *ignore* is used to remove a specific action from the listener for the supplied message, which means the listener will now *ignore* the broadcast message, but only for the specified action.
 If the listener is listening to the message with other actions, those will stay.

 #### ignore_all(message, listener)